leojgrant/NeuralNetwork/README.md

 ## NeuralNetwork.ConsoleApp

 The neural network console app is designed with ecperimentation in mind by allowing for rapid construction of experiments
 - The current /Experiments dir is where you can mess around with personalised experiments.
+The experiments currently available need refactoring.
 - The /NeuralNetworkCreationPlans dir is where you can create UX / UI flows for neural network creation within your Experiment (e.g. you can use a pre-configured neural network, or you can customise it on the fly within the app - it all depends on the creation plan used in the Experiment).

 An example Experiment I have run is shown below: